ddamato/complementary.space/src/pages/index.md

 }
 ```

-I also recommend preparing the starting density at the body, so the resulting CSS declaration blocks should finally be prepared as the following:
+Start preparing the density at the body, so the resulting CSS declaration blocks should finally be prepared as the following:

 ```css
 body {